1983 Texas Rangers season

-The Texas Rangers 1983 season involved the Rangers finishing third in the American League West with a record of 77 wins and 85 losses.
+The 1983 Texas Rangers season was the 23rd of the Texas Rangers franchise overall, their 12th in Arlington as the Rangers, and the 12th season at Arlington Stadium.
+The Rangers finished third in the American League West with a record of 77 wins and 85 losses.
 The Rangers did break a Major League Baseball record for the most runs ever scored by one team during a single extra inning.